This printed article is located at http://telechoice.listedcompany.com/corporate.html

 Our AC has full authority to commission and review findings of internal investigations into matters where there is any suspected fraud or irregularity or failure of internal controls or violation of any law likely to have a material impact on our operating results.
 Our AC is also authorised to investigate any matter within its charter with the full co-operation of Management.
 Our AC reviews and approves the quarterly, half-yearly and annual financial statements and the appointment and re-appointment of auditors before recommending them to the Board for approval.

-In 2015, our AC held four meetings and meets with the external and internal auditors without the presence of Management, at least once during the year, to discuss matters it believes should be raised privately.
+In 2017, our AC held six meetings and meets with the external and internal auditors without the presence of Management, at least once during the year, to discuss matters it believes should be raised privately.

 Our AC reviews the nature and extent of non-audit services provided by the external auditors during the year to assess the external auditors' independence.
-For details of fees payable to the auditors in respect of audit and non-audit services, please refer to Note 25 of the financial statements on page 103 of this Annual Report.
+For details of fees payable to the auditors in respect of audit and non-audit services, please refer to Note 24 of the financial statements on page 122 of the 2017 Annual Report.
 Having been satisfied that the independence of the external auditors is not impaired by their provision of non-audit services, and that Rules 712 and 715 of the Listing Manual have been complied with, the AC has recommended to the Board that KPMG LLP be nominated for re-appointment as the external auditors at the next AGM.

 In line with our commitment to a high standard of internal controls and its zero tolerance approach to fraud, we have put in place a whistle blower policy (the "Policy") providing employees a direct channel to the AC, for reporting suspected fraud and possible impropriety in financial reporting, unethical conduct, dishonest practices or other similar matters.
 This Policy aims at protecting employees against discrimination or retaliation as a result of their reporting information regarding, or their participation in, inquiries, investigations or proceedings involving TeleChoice or its agents.
 With such a policy in place, we are able to take swift action against any fraudulent conduct and minimise any financial losses arising from such conduct.
 The Policy is available on our intranet and is accessible by all employees.